gustamor/ActionQuotesWidget/README.md

 # Action Quotes Widget
-An Android widget for desktop with quotes about call to action
+An Android widget for home screen with quotes about call to action

 <a href="https://kotlinlang.org"><img alt="Static Badge" src="https://img.shields.io/badge/language-kotlin-blue"> </a>